gbelouze/geefetch/docs/source/cli.rst

     data_dir: /path/to/datadir  # where the data is donwwloaded
     satellite_default:
       resolution: 10
-      tile_size: 5_000
+      tile_size: 5_000  # the side length, in pixel, of downloaded rasters
       dtype: Float32
-      composite_method: MEDIAN # see geoml.utils.gee.CompositeMethod
+      composite_method: MEDIAN  # see geefetch.enums.CompositeMethod
       aoi:
         spatial:
           left: 0
           right: 1
           bottom: 0
           top: 1
           epsg: 4326  # the CRS in which the AOI is expressed
         temporal:
           start_date: 2020-01-01
           end_date: 2020-01-31